Reinforced concrete: Mechanical failure

 Cracking of the concrete section is nearly impossible to prevent; however, the size and location of cracks can be limited and controlled by appropriate reinforcement, control joints, curing methodology and concrete mix design.
 Cracking can allow moisture to penetrate and corrode the reinforcement.
 This is a serviceability failure in limit state design.
-Cracking is normally the result of an inadequate quantity of rebar, or rebar spaced at too great a distance.
-The concrete cracks either under excess loading, or due to internal effects such as early thermal shrinkage while it cures.
+Cracking is normally the result of an inadequate quantity of rebar or rebar spaced at too great a distance.
+The concrete cracks either under excess loading or due to internal effects such as early thermal shrinkage while it cures.

 Ultimate failure leading to collapse can be caused by crushing the concrete, which occurs when compressive stresses exceed its strength, by yielding or failure of the rebar when bending or shear stresses exceed the strength of the reinforcement, or by bond failure between the concrete and the rebar.

 Carbonation

 Carbonation, or neutralisation, is a chemical reaction between carbon dioxide in the air and calcium hydroxide and hydrated calcium silicate in the concrete.

 When a concrete structure is designed, it is usual to specify the concrete cover for the rebar (the depth of the rebar within the object).
 The minimum concrete cover is normally regulated by design or building codes.
 If the reinforcement is too close to the surface, early failure due to corrosion may occur.
 The concrete cover depth can be measured with a cover meter.
 However, carbonated concrete incurs a durability problem only when there is also sufficient moisture and oxygen to cause electropotential corrosion of the reinforcing steel.

-One method of testing a structure for carbonatation is to drill a fresh hole in the surface and then treat the cut surface with phenolphthalein indicator solution.
+One method of testing a structure for carbonation is to drill a fresh hole in the surface and then treat the cut surface with phenolphthalein indicator solution.
 This solution turns pink when in contact with alkaline concrete, making it possible to see the depth of carbonation.
 Using an existing hole does not suffice because the exposed surface will already be carbonated.